atreyasha/spp-explainability/docs/develop.md

         1. Introduction

-            1.  add C-like reference to explain what SoPa++ means like in i++

-            2.  fix introduction with new details from other chapters
+            1.  fine-tune introduction with new details from other chapters

-            3.  update motivations from Arrieta et al. 2020 \"What for\" section
+            2.  update motivations from Arrieta et al. 2020 \"What for\" section

+            3.  add C-like reference to explain what SoPa++ means like in i++

             4.  add links to chapters in thesis structure, improve formatting

+        2. Background concepts

+            1.  include a section on risks on large NLP models and why explainability is necessary with different study

+            2.  if possible, try to reduce references to Arrieta et al.
+                2020 to reduce perceived over-dependence

-        2. Bibliography
+        3. Bibliography

             1.  improve capitalization with braces in bibtex file